COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 Ending Temp.

 First, we have the hybrid design, which brings more airflow into the mattress.
-In addition, we have high quality foams that breathe well at every level of the mattress.
-Lastly, the topmost comfort layer is a copper-infused memory foam.
+Next, we have copper-infused memory foam, which helps keep heat away from the surface of the mattress.

 Max.
 Temp.